 But outdoor therapy isn’t defined by the backdrop.
 It’s defined by the benefits and positive outcomes it has the potential to provide for the patients who opt for the nontraditional after other options have failed.

-Evidence and Benefits of Outdoor Therapy
+What Is the Evidence for and Benefits of Mental Health Outdoor Therapy?

 Reframing the Conversation